-This is a program that offers opportunities for international volunteers with passion and interest in working with vulnerable children and widows in Pap Onditi, Kenya.
-We want to promote networking, cultural diversity experience sharing and learning.
+This is a program that offers opportunities for international volunteers with passion and interest in working with vulnerable children and widows.
+We intend to promote cultural diversity and experience sharing/learning.

 Volunteers in the After School Art project are expected to teach children art, english and any other educative lessons.
 Volunteers are free to assist if they can with art materials such as finger paint, play dough and fat crayons, paint brushes, an easel, glue, tape and scissors, pie tins, old socks and scraps of fabric and any playing items/toys that can motivate and encourage interest and active participation of children in the project.

 We appeal to volunteers to support the project in mobilizing extra clothing, shoes, bags, at their disposal and from friends.
 This will go a long way to support a child, woman or a family.Services offered:

 Accommodation is available within the office compound.
 Living is comfortable and has electricity, with access to clean water with shower.
 It is important to note that there are often power outages and volunteers need to be prepared to have the occasional some time without power.